 What if the other driver won’t give me their insurance information?
 Well, it is always customary to exchange insurance information at the scene of the accident.
 If you face a situation where the other person does not want to give you their information, do not worry.
 You can still file a claim even if others do not cooperate.
-If the other driver refuses to give you the required information, that does not mean that you will be stuck paying for medical bills or for car repairs.
+If the other driver refuses to give you their information, that does not mean that you will be stuck paying for medical bills or for car repairs.